Skip to content

 All timestamps are monotonic milliseconds from Clock.monotonicMs().
 They are relative-time values suitable for duration math, not wall-clock display.

-Inspect via state.lifecycle.kind.
+Inspect via state.lifecycle.variant.
 Narrow to a terminal variant to access its payload:

 ts